 - The source system sends an update via the Capture Adapter to complete the work item/lead.
 If this update does not arrive within a specified timeout, the item goes back into distribution with same priority.
 The priority calculated from the graph described in the section 'Priority Rules'.
 If the employee accidentally presses "Mark Done", the item goes back to distribution preventing a stuck status in the Genesys system.
-Disabling the "Mark Done" button within the Genesys agent desktop is an option to prevent this scenario from occurring.
+Disabling the "Mark Done" button within the Genesys agent workspace is an option to prevent this scenario from occurring.

 Parking work items/lead in the personal workbin